Kash1444/Engineering-Notes-Hub/CONTRIBUTING.md

-# Contributing Guide

-Thanks for thinking of contributing!
-Here's how you can help:
+# 🙌 Contribution Guidelines

+Thanks for helping out!

+### Steps to Contribute
-1. Fork the repo
+1. Fork the repo.
+2. Clone it locally.
-2. Create a new branch
+3. Create a new branch: `git checkout -b notes-subjectname`
-3. Add your notes under the correct department/semester
+4. Add your notes in the appropriate department and semester folder.
-4. Submit a pull request

-Please use clear filenames and mention the subject.
+5. Commit and push your changes.
+6. Open a Pull Request (PR).

+### Rules
+- Use clear filenames (e.g., `Operating-Systems.md`).
+- Avoid uploading copyrighted content.
+- Add your name to the bottom of any notes you contribute.